dgupta38-jpg/BRPL-Forecast/README.md

 # BRPL-Forecast
-All used files in BRPL Forecasting
+All files used in BRPL Forecasting
+We will need to change the location of excel that is used in the codes